uhi22/invacare-g50-investigations/readme.md

 ## The Go-To-Sleep

 If the user pushes the on/off button while the system is running, the UDS sends some special messages to send the other control units to sleep, and stops the CAN communication.
-(Todo: Details to be found out.)
+(Todo: Details to be described.)
 If we just stop sending any messages from the UCM, the ServoLightModule enters an "emergency mode" after some seconds, where it activats the hazard-flashing.